What Boundary-Line provides you with

 The product also contains mean high water mark (MHW), extent of realm (EOR) also census agency codes supplied by the Office for National Statistics (ONS), and the National Records of Scotland (NRS).

-- Why are there polygons in the parish files with no information?
+Polygons in the parish files with no information

 We have polygons in the parish data that do not have any attribution – no records attached, formally known as Non Civil Parishes (NCP's- i.e. Non Parished Areas), these ‘blank’ polygons are shown to complete the parish layer, because a polygon dataset cannot have ‘gaps’.